 Gomez, Hazel E. J. Thompson

 The following information comes from In Darkness With God, by A. L. Gomez-Jefferson; and U.S. Census Records.
-The author's mother was Hazel Gomez (1891- 1983), born in Toledo, OH, the wife of Bishop Joseph Gomez (1890-1979).
-Bishop Gomez [or Gomes], of the AME Church, was also a civil rights leader and pioneer; he was born in Antigua.
+The author's mother, Hazel Gomez (1891- 1983),was born in Toledo, OH.
+She was the wife of Bishop Joseph Gomez [or Gomes] (1890-1979) of the AME Church who was also a civil rights leader and pioneer.
+He was born in Antigua.

 On the paternal side of her family, Hazel Gomez's grandfather, George Henry Thompson, was born in 1804 in Madagascar, an island nation off the coast of Africa in the Indian Ocean.
 His birth name was Hari Orara, but it was changed when he was sold into slavery in Kentucky.
 He escaped and settled in Philadelphia.
-In 1826, he married 14 year old Eliza Elizabeth Ford, who was white, and they moved to Canada, where they had eleven children.
+In 1826, he married 14-year old Eliza Elizabeth Ford, who was white; they moved to Canada, where they had 11 children.
 Their son, George Thompson, was Hazel Gomez's father.